kedro-org/kedro/docs/source/tutorial/namespace_pipelines.md

     )
     ```

-  > If you do this, you will also need to add the `data_science` namespace at the top level of your parameter file `data_science.active_modelling_pipeline.model_options` and indent the other entries.
+  > If you do this, you will also need to add the `data_science` namespace at the top level of your parameter file `data_science.yml` and indent the other entries.
 The complete parameters file should look like the below.

     <details>
     <summary><b>Click to expand</b></summary>